KevCaz/KevCaz.github.io/content/notes/cli/paste2gnuterm.md

 1. The solution I came up with is far from being perfect, but it works well and it is a good starting point.
 If I improve it in a near future, I'll write another note about this!

 2. Looks like Wayland is meant to replace X.org, so I'd better think about a solution that would work on Wayland...
-Again, IMHO, the best approach would not depend on a specific window manager.
+Again, IMHO, the best approach should not depend on a specific window manager.

-## That's all folks!
+### That's all folks!